 Odds to win the 2018 Kentucky Derby

-Bolt D'oro, Magnum Moon and Mendelssohn were the early co-favorites to win the 2018 Kentucky Derby, according to Vegas Insider, though Justify emerged as the new favorite as of April 30.
+Bolt D'oro, Magnum Moon and Mendelssohn opened as early co-favorites to win the 2018 Kentucky Derby, according to Vegas Insider, though Justify emerged as the new favorite as of April 30.

 With no clear-cut favorite, could we see another longshot winner at the Derby?
-The odds will be updated several times leading up to the race, but here are the odds as of April 14:
+The odds will be updated several times leading up to the race, but here are the results as of May 4:

 Prize Money & Winnings